 - Choosing the Best Fish Finder for Your Needs: Understanding Key Fishing Electronics Terminology

 - Final Thoughts on the Best Fish Finders

 Choosing The Best Fish Finders: Economy, Mid-Range, and High-End Models

-Whether it is cars, homes, watches, or even fishing rods, items fall into different categories of price and quality.
+Whether it’s cars, homes, watches, or even fishing rods, items fall into different categories of price and quality.
 With roughly 46 million Americans fishing each year, and thousands of them purchasing a new fish finder annually, how do you choose the right one?

-Outside of the absolutely elite or obsessive, the biggest determining factor will be cost.
-If price is a concern, you can get a decent, functional fish finder for under $150.
+Outside of the absolutely elite or obsessive in the fishing world, the biggest determining factor will be cost.
+If price is truly a concern, you can get a decent, functional fish finder for under $150.

 Will it provide you the bare necessities with moderate accuracy?
 Sure.

 Will it pinpoint specific species, with almost precise size and depth?
 Doubtful.